projg2/python-guide/test.rst

 Firstly, it is a good idea to look at test sources.
 Explicit imports clearly indicate that a particular test runner needs to be installed, and most likely used.
 For example, if at least one test file has ``import pytest``, pytest is the obvious choice.
-If it has ``import nose``, same goes for nosetests.

 In some rare cases the tests may use multiple test packages simultaneously.
 In this case, you need to choose one of the test runners (see other suggestions) but depend on all of them.

 Secondly, some test suites are relying on *implicit* features of a test runner.
-For example, pytest and nose have less strict naming and structural requirements for test cases.
+For example, pytest has less strict naming and structural requirements for test cases.
 In some cases, unittest runner will simply be unable to find all tests.

 Thirdly, there are cases when a particular feature of a test runner is desired even if it is not strictly necessary to run tests.
 This